sudorook/snippets/kde.md

 4. 'Apply' to set the changes.
 The generated files can be viewed in ~/.local/share/mime/

+## Tile windows

+To use the rudimentary tiling system introduced in Plasma 5.27, hold shift while dragging a window.

+To change a window layout to a different preset, enter `<Meta+t>` and select 'Load Layout...' in the top-right corner.

 ## Kill an open window

 1. Enter `Meta+Ctrl+Esc` to open the kill UI.
 (The target window needs to be